SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

 ## Data Connection <a name="Data"></a>

-Now, your application will be connected to Document Management System and SAP Process Automation. first you should enable BTP authentication to connect your app to SAP Process Automation via Destinations.
+Now, your application will be connected to Document Management System and SAP Process Automation.
+First, you should enable BTP authentication to connect your app to SAP Process Automation via Destinations.

 1. Click on <b>AUTH</b> tab on the top of the screen.<br><br>
 ![](images/36.png)